robertseaton/robertseaton.github.com/_posts/2014-02-11-where-are-the-women.markdown

 ---

-It has become fashionable as of late for media outlets like Gawker and others to criticize Silicon Valley, math, computer science, and the hard sciences generally as being unfriendly to women.
-This does not strike me as much different than the bullying of the math and computer nerds during high school, except now we've exchanged jocks for journalists, and it's covered in a not-very-convincing veneer of social justice-y but-we're-bullying-nerds-because-oppression.
+It has become fashionable as of late for media outlets like Gawker and others to characterize Silicon Valley, math, computer science, and the hard sciences generally as being unfriendly to women.
+This does not strike me as much different than the bullying of  math and computer nerds during high school, except now we've exchanged jocks for journalists, and it's covered in a not-very-convincing veneer of social justice-y but-we're-bullying-nerds-because-oppression.